 Undergraduate students must maintain a minimum grade-point average of 2.0 (C), and graduate students must maintain a minimum grade-point average of 3.0 (B).
 If a student's cumulative GPA falls below the required minimum GPA, he or she will receive an academic warning and will be allowed one semester in which to raise the GPA to the minimum required level or higher, provided that students who would mathematically be unable to raise their grade to the required minimum GPA during such following semester will not receive academic warning and will be asked to leave the program immediately.
 Students receiving a warning who have not raised their GPA to the minimum required level or higher within a semester following the academic warning will be dismissed from the program.

 A student who receives a grade of F is subject to removal from the program.
-If the student wishes to remain enrolled, s/he must present cause for consideration by the dean and the program director as to why continued study should be permitted.
+If the student wishes to remain enrolled, he or she must present cause for consideration by the dean and the program director as to why continued study should be permitted.
 Once a grade of F is earned it remains a part of the student's permanent record and is calculated into the grade-point average.
-A student given the grade of F, if permitted to remain in the program, must repeat the course in which the failing grade was received and achieve a passing grade (as well as maintain the required 3.0 GPA); such a repeat does not expunge the grade of F, which remains part of the student's permanent record and is calculated into the grade-point average.
+A student given the grade of F, if permitted to remain in the program, must repeat the course in which the failing grade was received and achieve a passing grade (as well as maintain the required 3.0 GPA).
+Such a repeat does not expunge the grade of F, which remains part of the student's permanent record and is calculated into the grade-point average.
 Students may be granted permission to repeat a failed course only one time.
 Failure to receive permission to remain in the program and retake the failed course or (ii) achieve a passing grade upon permitted retake of a failed course will result in dismissal from the program.